igilham/gobase/README.markdown

 Prerequisites
 -------------

+* Go compiler and tools
+* Ruby
+* Cucumber

 You will need an installation of the [Go compiler](http://golang.org/) and tools.
 The website has some documentation on how to get that set up.
 If you can build a hellp world program, you should be able to build gobase.

+Ruby and cucumber are used for integration testing of the binary applications.

 Dependencies
 ------------